 People just like you and us.

-Second, you’ll turbo-charge your short-term sales (probably a lot).
-Yes, that’s counter-intuitive, but something magical happens when you genuinely treat people exceptionally well.
-(You may find people reaching out saying “Dudes, Take My Money.”)
+Second, you'll turbo-charge your short-term sales (probably a lot).
+Yes, that's counter-intuitive, but something magical happens when you genuinely treat people exceptionally well.
+You may get emails like this.

 Third, when you focus on building and improving relationships (and other principles taught in the Art of Email), you'll quickly learn that it's much easier (and far more powerful) when transactions emerge organically vs. trying to engineer sales deliberately.